jmfcool/jmfcool.js/README.md

 gulp build
 ```

-Watches for changes to the framework and test directory; builds files, sets git process, and runs unit tests.
+Watches for changes to the framework and test directory; builds files, executes git process, and runs unit tests.

 ### Automation